 Accessible study materials and dedicated tutor instruction means that on pour Further Education courses, you will have the flexibility to study the knowledge based assessments online rather than attending classroom based lessons.

-Due to the nature of the courses, our Further Education offer is only available to residents of Darlington and the Tees Valley postcode areas (DL/TS) or those within commuting distance of Darlington.
 Take a look at the table below to see what's currently on offer.
 Whatever your circumstances, gain a recognised and respected qualification and achieve your goals with Learning & Skills Darlington.

 |Course title||Level||Qualification||How is this course accessed?|